BLOG

 Be passionate about it

 You need to be passionate about what you do to succeed in any creative job.
 Your chances of success in any venture will be greatly increased by having enthusiasm.
-Without it, you'll frequently wonder why you're doing it, and your career in music management would end before it really gets started.

 You may develop confidence in yourself and display that confidence to others by exhibiting passion for what you are doing and trusting the process.
-Creative people are more willing to work with someone who genuinely enjoys what they do.

 Build relationship